Skip to main content

 Saddle & accessories: Reflect overall care.

-Engine & Transmission
+B. Engine & Transmission

-Smoke: Blue = burning oil = trouble
+Smoke: Blue smoke = oil burning = possible issue.

 Electrical & Wiring